 Vulnerability Assessment with DataSunrise

-The Vulnerability Assessment tool from DataSunrise enables you to make your databases less vulnerable at many layers.
+The Vulnerability Assessment capability from DataSunrise enables you to make your databases less vulnerable at many layers.

 Firstly, it informs you about all known CVEs (vulnerabilities) for the databases included in your DataSunrise’s configuration.
 The list of vulnerabilities can be downloaded from the DataSunrise web site.
 As a result, database administrators and owners can get the latest information about available database security patches and apply them which increases the database security level.